angelinaa-rodriguez/WISEcities-techinterview/README.md

 ## Final Thoughts

 Before this project, I had never worked with **Next.js** or **MikroORM**, so I had to teach myself how to set up a modern full-stack app from scratch.
-From learning how the App Router works in Next.js to configuring the MikroORM entities and database seeding, I challenged myself to quickly adapt to new tools and frameworks—skills that are critical in any real-world development environment.
+By learning how the App Router works in Next.js and configuring the MikroORM entities and database seeding, I challenged myself to quickly adapt to new tools and frameworks—skills that are critical in any real-world development environment.

 One of the biggest challenges I faced was reconciling the pixel-perfect Figma design with the realities of responsive web development.
 The design was clearly optimized for a fixed 1024px desktop width, but I knew that real users would be accessing the site on a variety of devices.
 I made the intentional decision to prioritize a responsive experience, even if that meant deviating slightly from exact pixel values in the design.